Alizmn/twitter-express-backend/README.md

 - To run the program in dev mode enter `npm run dev`, it will refresh anytime you save or change any files
   !["Screenshot of run"](https://github.com/alizmn/twitter-express-backend/blob/master/image/run.png?raw=true)
+- If you need to reset database in development mode you can run `npm run db:reset`

 ### TEST

 - To run the test enter `npm test`.
 Note that, it won't affect your developement database and can be run simultaneously
   !["Screenshot of tests"](https://github.com/alizmn/twitter-express-backend/blob/master/image/testing.png?raw=true)
+- Everytime you run the test, it would reset the test database

 ### ROUTES